photosynthesisdev/biscuitbuddy/README.md

 ## What is BiscuitBuddy?

-Biscuit is your new best friend!
-Engage in meaningful conversations with her to enhance your bond and elevate your friendship levels!
+Meet Biscuit, your local neighborhood squirrel!

+Chat, bond, level up, and compete to become Biscuits #1 best friend!

-Speak to Biscuit by holding down on the "Talk" button, and release the button when you are done talking.
-Biscuit will respond with a customized and personal response, physically reacting to your tonality, and giving you friendship points based on the depth of your conversation.
+- Speak to Biscuit by holding down on the "Talk" button, and release the button when you are done talking.
+- Biscuit will process your audio and respond with a customized and personal answer.
+- Biscuit will physically reacting to your tonality, and give you friendship points based on the depth of your conversation with her.

-Biscuit Buddy is playable in Web Browser, on both traditional web browsers and mobile web browsers.
+- Biscuit Buddy is playable in Web Browser, on both traditional web browsers and mobile web browsers, via https://biscuitbuddy.io*.
 This was done to make it as accessible as possible for players.
 Building for just Android or iOS would limit the games reach.
 Biscuit Buddy's inital download size is a mere 8 MBs, ensuring instant load times for anyone with decent wifi.

 ## How Was It Made?